Get in touch with us to see how we can help

 The length of the claim is also largely dependent on the injury sustained.
 Claims begin once you have seen a specialist doctor who can assess your injuries and provide a definite prognosis.
 Less serious injuries, usually those that warrant a full recovery can be finalised within four to five months, more serious injuries can take a matter of years.
 Each case is individual although we will strive to make sure that your case is not dragged on any longer than necessary.

-Get started on your claim right away, contact us by calling on 0800 285 266 or via our Live Chat facility.
+Our advisors are on hand to help, to get started with your claim get in touch with us by calling 0800 285 266 or via our Live Chat facility.

 - Ensure the incident is reported to the relevant member of staff (i.e. health and safety officer or HR department)